Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Methodology

 Taking into account our lack of knowledge about the formation channel of EMRIs, we assume that a fraction $f_{\rm agn}$ of detected EMRIs are from AGNs, while the rest detected EMRIs originate in normal galaxies.
 Effectively, it means that the probability that an individual EMRI originates in an AGN is equal to $f_{\rm agn}$.
 Furthermore, taking into account the incompleteness of the AGN catalog, we can write the individual likelihood of the $i$th detected EMRI as

-\citep{2024ApJ...960...43Z}, where $f_{{\rm compl},i}^{\rm agn}$ represents the completeness fraction of the AGN catalog relative to the $i$th detected EMRI.
+\citep{2024ApJ...960...43Z}, where $f_{{\rm compl},i}^{\rm agn}$ represents the completeness fraction of the AGN catalog when the $i$th detected EMRI is evaluated.
 For the estimation of $f_{{\rm compl},i}^{\rm agn}$, we follow exactly the approach of \cite{2024ApJ...960...43Z}, by considering the correlation between the luminosities of AGNs and the masses of their central MBHs.
 For a GW catalog composed of $N$ EMRIs, the total likelihood can be expressed as

+Several factors render it exceedingly challenging to accurately infer $f_{\rm agn}$ directly from Equation (\ref{eq:likeli_fagn_tot}), including (i) the degeneracy between $f_{\rm agn}$ and $f_{{\rm compl},i}^{\rm agn}$, (ii) the sensitivity of the likelihood to the accurate determination of $\rho_{\rm agn}$, and (iii) the data $\{ N_{{\rm agn}, i} \}$ of the likelihood is not directly related to $f_{\rm agn}$.
+Regarding (i) and (ii), accurate estimations of both $f_{{\rm compl},i}^{\rm agn}$ and $\rho_{\rm agn}$ are impeded by selection effects.
+For (iii), Because the number $N_{{\rm agn}}$ of candidate host AGNs is proportional to the spatial localization error volume of the EMRI, not by correlation with $f_{\rm agn}$.
+An EMRI originated in an AGN merely implies an anticipated increase of one in the count of candidate host AGNs for this EMRI, compared to a random scenario.